tlenz88/SimpleSeq/README.md

     If the ```chip [-c]``` flag is utilized, the sorted BAM files are mapped to the genome to find the depth of coverage at each nucleotide using ```samtools depth```.
 The output BED file is a tab-delimited file with three columns: chromosome name, position and read count.
 See the [project website](https://www.htslib.org/doc/samtools.html) for more details.

-# RNA-seq: differential gene expression analysis and plotting
+# EasyDGE: RNA-seq differential gene expression analysis

 EasyDGE is a supplementary tool that performs differential gene expression analysis.
 It is meant to be used after running SimpleSeq on a set of RNA-seq samples, but can be used on any dataset if the proper inputs are provided.